browserengineering/book/book/forms.md

-You can write your own `percent_encode` function using Python's `ord` and `hex` functions instead if you'd like,[^why-use-library] but here we're using the standard function for expediency; it's not a particularly interesting funciton, but it is necessary (if you skip percent encoding, your browser won't handle requests with equal signs, percent signs, or ampersands correctly).
+You can write your own `percent_encode` function using Python's `ord` and `hex` functions instead if you'd like,[^why-use-library] but here we're using the standard function for expediency; it's not a particularly interesting funciton, but it is necessary.
+(If you skip percent encoding, your browser won't handle requests with equal signs, percent signs, or ampersands correctly).